stefan6419846/pip-licenses-cli/USAGE.md

 #### Option: with-license-file

 When executed with the `--with-license-file` option, output the location of the package's license file on disk and the full contents of that file.
 Due to the length of these fields, this option is best paired with `--format=json`.

-If you also want to output the file `NOTICE` distributed under Apache License etc., specify the `--with-notice-file` option additionally.
+If you also want to output the file `NOTICE` distributed under Apache License etc., specify the `--with-notice-file` option as well.

+To emit all files in JSON and *plain-vertical* mode (instead of just the first one), use the following parameters:

+  * `--with-license-files` emits all license files.
+  * `--with-notice-files` emits all notice files.
+  * `--with-other-files` emits all other licensing-related files not captured by the aforementioned groups, for example AUTHORS files.

-**Note:** If you want to keep the license file path secret, specify `--no-license-path` option together.
+**Note:** If you want to keep the corresponding file paths secret, specify `--no-license-path` option as well.

 #### Option: filter\-strings

 Some package data contains Unicode characters which might cause problems for certain output formats (in particular ReST tables).
 If this filter is enabled, all characters that cannot be encoded with a given code page (see `--filter-code-page`) will be removed from any input strings (e.g., package name, description).

 #### Option: filter\-code\-page

 If the input strings are filtered (see `--filter-strings`), you can specify the applied code page (default `latin-1`).
 A list of all available code pages can be found [codecs module document](https://docs.python.org/3/library/codecs.html#standard-encodings).

 ### Verify options